 for each vertex $j \in \mathcal{V}$.

-In the case that the vertices are either all excited or all measured, the conditions in \eqref{eq:rankcond} and \eqref{eq:rankcond2graph} become sufficient for identifiability and generic identifiability, respectively, as proven in e.g., \cite{hendrickx2018identifiability,weerts2018identifiability,henk2018identifiability}.
-However, these conditions are not sufficient for determining identifiability of networks where not all the vertices are excited, and not all the vertices are measured.
+In the case that the vertices are either all excited or all measured, the conditions in \eqref{eq:rankcond} and \eqref{eq:rankcond2graph} become sufficient for identifiability and generic identifiability, respectively, see the results in e.g., \cite{hendrickx2018identifiability,weerts2018identifiability,henk2018identifiability}.
+However, these conditions are not sufficient to determine identifiability of networks where not all vertices are excited or all vertices are measured.